ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The QR format as defined in (ISO/IEC 18004:2015) SHALL be used for 2D barcode generation.
 An error correction rate of ‘Q’ (around 25%) is RECOMMENDED.
 The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

 In order for Verifiers to be able to detect the type of data encoded and to select the proper decoding and processing scheme, the base45 encoded data (as per this specification) SHALL be prefixed by the Context Identifier string "HC1:".
-Future versions of this specification that impact backwards-compatibilty SHALL define a new Context Identifier, whereas the character following "HC" SHALL be taken from the character set [1-9A-Z].
+Future versions of this specification that impact backwards-compatibility SHALL define a new Context Identifier, whereas the character following "HC" SHALL be taken from the character set [1-9A-Z].
 The order of increments is defined to be in that order, i.e., first [1-9] and then [A-Z].

 The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 60 mm to accommodate readers with fixed optics where the presentation media is required to be placed on the surface of the reader.

 If the optical code is printed on paper using low-resolution (< 300 dpi) printers, care must be taken to represent each symbol (dot) of the QR code exactly square.
-Non-proportional scaling will result in some rows or columns in the QR having rectangular symbols, which will hamper readbility in many cases.
+Non-proportional scaling will result in some rows or columns in the QR having rectangular symbols, which will hamper readability in many cases.

 ## 5 Trusted List Format (DSC list)